junxit/us-congress-bills-111/metadata.md

 - 2010-12-02 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-12-02 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 11/30/2010 H7728-7729)
 - 2010-12-02 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 11/30/2010 H7728-7729)
+- 2010-12-03 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.